Sharpening Part 2 – The Journey

 The “Keima” Chess Piece

-Just in case you aren’t entirely confused, please note that this same steel hoop is also called a ”sagariwa” (下り輪) which translates to ”drop hoop, ” a term that is accurately descriptive because, over many years of hammer blows, the handle gradually shortens and the hoop “drops,” shifting its position down the handle.
+Just in case you aren’t entirely confused, please note that this same steel hoop is also called a ”sagariwa” (下り輪) which translates to ”drop hoop, ” a term that is accurately descriptive because, over many years of hammer blows, the handle gradually shortens and the hoop “drops,” shifting its position down the handle thereby continuing its protection.

 The crown is made of relatively soft but still strong mild steel.
 In use, it will occasionally be struck by a steel hammer.
-This choice of material is not based on economics or convenience but on the practical reality that the face of a steel hammer impacting the edge of a hardened steel hoop would get dinged and even deform after enough hits.
+This choice of material is not based on economics or convenience but on the practical reality that the face of a steel hammer impacting the edge of a hardened steel hoop will become dinged and even deform after enough hits.

 But this creates another problem, namely that the crown may eventually become deformed by hammer strikes unless preventative measures are taken.
 This is not a trivial cosmetic matter because the hoop’s edge may deform to the point it curls back inside itself.
 Then, if the user continues to beat on the chisel, the hoop will gouge and eventually split the handle.